dvr85/Roundhay-A-movie-recommendation-systems/README.md

 ## Weighted Hybrid Recommendation System

-In this project, we implement a **weighted hybrid recommendation system**, combining collaborative filtering and content-based filtering using a weighted score:
+In this project, I have implemented a **weighted hybrid recommendation system**, combining collaborative filtering and content-based filtering using a weighted score:

 Shybrid = w1 x Scollab + w2 x Scontent